Hospice Additional Development Requests and Appeals | Trends, Best Practices & Teamwork

 Uniformity and Teamwork

 Successful appeals rely on effective teamwork.
 In appeals, we often ask ourselves questions such as, “Does the argument fulfill all the requirements and specifically address the denial comments?
 Are there supporting documents present?
 If not, can I obtain them?”
-There are a lot of moving parts partnering with a consulting firm, like McBee.
-We help your team develop a proactive review process and strategy to ensure that all supporting clinical documentation is present prior to billing.
+There are a lot of moving parts in partnering with a healthcare consulting firm, like McBee.
+We help your team by providing proactive ADR compliance and pre-bill review servicesto ensure that all supporting clinical documentation is present prior to billing.
 A dynamic partnership aims to respond quickly to ADRs, craft winning appeals for denied claims, and go a step further to engrain pre-bill review best practices into the culture.